AmirIqbal1/auto-connect-to-protonvpn-cli/README.md

 # auto-connect-to-protonvpn-cli
 A simple tool to connect to ProtonVPN automatically &amp; check every 10 seconds, that it's still connected.

 First install the necessary packages.
 You can visit my other repo or install them using the commands below.
-Tested and working with Ubuntu 18.04 (hasn't been tested with 20.04 yet).
+Tested and working with Ubuntu 20.04.

 Remember to run as root!